-Oregon’s Smokefree Workplace Law, also known as the Indoor Clean Air Act (ICAA), protects nearly every Oregon employee from the health risks of secondhand smoke.
-The Smokefree Workplace Law prohibits smoking in the workplace and within 10 feet of all entrances, exits, accessibility ramps that lead to and from an entrance or exit, windows and air-intake vents.
+Oregon’s Indoor Clean Air Act (ICAA) protects nearly every Oregonian from the health risks of secondhand smoke.
+The ICAA, also known as the Smokefree Workplace Law, prohibits smoking in the workplace and within 10 feet of all entrances, exits, and accessibility ramps that lead to and from an entrance or exit, windows and air-intake vents.

-HB 2546 requires the Oregon Health Authority, Public Health Division to promulgate rules related to child-resistant packaging, packaging not attractive to minors, and labeling requirements for Inhalant Delivery Systems (IDS).
-Inhalant delivery systems are devices that can be used to deliver nicotine, cannabinoids and other substances, in the form of a vapor or aerosol.
+The ICAA now includes the use of “inhalant delivery systems,” which are devices that can be used to deliver nicotine, cannabinoids and other substances in the form of a vapor or aerosol.
 These include e-cigarettes, vape pens, e-hookah and other devices.

 Learn more about the ICAA